Nikkei slips as yen fans anxiety ahead of earnings

 "I suspect there's a feeling that earnings guidance from Japanese companies may disappoint as the yen is stuck near a record high," said a trader at a Japanese brokerage.

-The yen was trading at 76.20 against the dollar , near a record high of 75.78 set last Friday.
+The yen traded at 76.20 against the dollar , near a record high of 75.78 set last Friday.

+That come on top of concerns about damages to Japanese manufacturers' factories from flood in Thailand and supply chain disruptions, the full extent of which is still unknown.

 Selling from European investors when the Nikkei is above 8,800, is also hampering any test of last week's six-week peak around 8,910, market players also said.

-"If the latest rally was really driven by euro zone hopes, then by rights Italians shares or European banking shares should have lead gains.
-But that was not the case," said Soichiro Monji, chief strategist at Daiwa SB Investments.

-A key focus for the market is industrial robot maker Fanuc which is due to report later on Tuesday.

-Bucking the overall market, excavator makers Komatsu Ltd and Hitachi Construction Machinery Co climbed after Caterpillar Inc posted upbeat results.
+Construction machine makers, such as Komatsu and Hitachi Construction Machinery Co , got a boost from Caterpillar Inc's upbeat results.

 Shares of Olympus rose in heavy trading as short sellers took profits after the stock lost more than 50 percent of its value by Monday.